 - A person buys a file or an image from an artist to use.

 - That same person shares the purchased file or image with a group online.

 - She is basically giving away an image that, normally, the artist would expect to get paid for.
-Her intention may be just to share it, but in essence, she has violated the angel policy of the artist.
+Her intention may be just to share it, but in essence, she has violated the copyrights of the artist.
 That image could be shared hundreds of times without them even knowing about it.

 How Do Angel Policies Affect a Professional Paper Crafter?